• Call 877-225-8384

 Transforming Board Exam Question Data into Exam Performance

-September 4, 2018 by Jack Krasuski Leave a Comment Categories: All Posts, Crack the Exam Question Code Tags: beat the boards, board exam questions, data, Dr Jack Krasuski
+September 4, 2018 by Jack Krasuski MD 2 Comments Categories: All Posts, Crack the Exam Question Code Tags: beat the boards, board exam questions, data, Dr Jack Krasuski

-Have you ever had the experience of performing worse on a multiple choice exam than you knew your knowledge base allowed?
+Have you ever had the experience of performing worse on a multiple-choice exam than you knew your knowledge base allowed?
 If so, this post is for you.
-To explain where the disconnect between how much you know and how you scored on an exam may occur, I explain the relationship between four concepts: data, information, knowledge, and exam performance.
+To explain where the disconnect between how much you know and how you scored on a board exam may occur, I explain the relationship between four concepts: data, information, knowledge, and exam performance.
 I provide examples, and then invite you to consider where your “disconnect” in this chain of data processing occurs.
 Let’s begin.

 Data